flutter/website/src/docs/resources/faq.md

 (see the [iOS App Store Specific Considerations][] section of Apple’s [QA1795][]).

+Since Flutter has started bundling bitcode, the size of the release Flutter.framework has vastly increased.
+This is because the release binary now contains a large blob of LLVM IR (bitcode).
+This is used by later process in Xcode and Apple's App Store to produce a final binary with the latest compiler optimizations and features.
+The profile and debug frameworks contain only "bitcode marker", and are more representative of the engine's actual binary size.
+Whether you ship with bitcode or not, the increased size of the release framework is stripped out during the final steps of the build.
+These steps happen after archiving your app and shipping it to the store.

 Of course, YMMV, and we recommend that you measure your own app.
 To measure an Android app, run `flutter build apk` (using the new `--split-per-abi` option in version 1.7.8+hotfix.3 and later)